-HE Summersnumber will contain four large and splendid Fashion plates, three full-sized Patterns, comprising the New French Waist, an Elegan Sleeve, and a Misses Sack, together with nearly 100 Engravings of all t.
-Alva.
-12. Summer L'unets.
-Cloaks, Trimmings, Child on's Drass, Etc., and valuable information to Milliners, Dress Makers, Mothers and Ladies generally, presenting the largest and best Fashion Magazine in the World, published 473 Broadway, and sold everywhere at 25 cents, or sent by mail rost free, on receipt of the amount, yearly \$1 with the following valuable premium.
+Great Improvements.
+HE Summer number will contain four large and splendid Fashion plates, three full-sized Patterns, comprising the New French Waist, an Elegant Sleeve, and a Misses Sack, together with nearly 100 Engravings of all to Avertice to Summe.
+L'innet.
+Cloaks, Trimmings, Childen's Drisies, Etc., and valuable information to Milliners, Dress Makers, Mothers and Ladies generally, presenting the largest and best Fashion Magazine in the World, published 473 Broadway, and sold everywhere at 25 cents, or sent by mail rost free, on receipt of the amount, yearly the traveling public, that a very Large and Commodious Omnibus s run daily between Greencastle and Waynesboro' by him, leaving Waynesboro' in the morning and eaching Greencastle in due time for the early train Eastward, on the Franklin Railroad, and leaving Greencastle, on the arrival of the train from the East, returning to Waynesboro' on the same day.

-Each yearly subscriber will be entitled to the se lection of 50 cents worth of plain patterns, from the lesign in the book, or from the show room, or they he ordered and sent by mail any time during the year, by paying the postage.
-Splendid inducements to Canvassers.
+\$1 with the following valuable premium.
+Each yearly subscriber will be entitled to the seection of 50 cents worth of plain patterns, from the design in the book, or from the show room, or they may be ordered and sent by mail any time during he year, by paying the postage.
+Splendid induce ments to Canvassers.
 Summer number will be ready on or about the First of May.
 April 29, 1862.

-OMNIBUS LINE BETWEEN GREENCISTLE AND WAYNESBORO NHE undersigned would respectfully announce to the traveling public, that a very Large and Commodious Omnibus is run daily between Greencastle and Waynesboro' by him, leaving Waynesboro' in the morning and eaching Greencastle in due time for the early train Eastward, on the Franklin Railroad, and leaving Greencastle, on the arrival of the train from the East, returning to Waynesboro' on the same day.
-His Omnibus is Comfortable and Safe, and he promises no pains will be spared to secure comfort and safety to all who may encourage this line: SMAUEL P. STONER.
+OMNIBUS LINE BETWEEN GREENCISTLE AND WAYNESBORO'S THE undersigned would respectfully announce to

+His Omnibus is Comfortable and Safe, and he promises no pains will be spared to secure comfort and safety to all who may encourage this line.
+SMAUEL P. STONER.
 Greencastle, August 14, 1860.-tf.

-POND'S EXTRACT OF HAMAMELIS.
+POND'S EXTRACT OF HAMAMELIS,

 O PAIN DESTROYER.
 Is one of the few domestic remedies which have come into general use and favor, without puffing.- It is the product of a simple shrub, harmless in all cases, and as a domestic remedy unequalled.
-For Burns, Cuts, Bruises, Soreness, Lameness, Sprains, Rheumatism, Boils, Ulcers, Old Sores and Wounds, if has not an equal.
-It is also used, with great succes for Toothache, Headache, Neuralgia, Sore Throat.
-Colic, Diarrhaa, Hoarseness, and other similar trouble some and painful affections, while it prompty ar rests all Hemorrhages.
-Hundreds of physicians use it daily in their practice, and give it their unquali fied recommendation.
-Sold by our agents and deal ers, and by F. HUMPHREYS & CO., 562 Broadway Sole proprietors and manufacturers.
-May 8,- 60, 1y.
+For Burns, Cuts, Bruises, Soreness, Lameness, Sprains, Rheumatism, Boils, Ulcers, Old Sores and Wounds, it has not an equal.
+It is also used, with great success, for Toothache, Headache, Neuralgia, Sore Throat, Colic, Diarrhoa, Hoarseness, and other similar trouble some and painful affections, while it prompty ar rests all Hemorrhages.
+Hundreds of physicians use fied recommendation.
+Sold by our agents and deal

+F. HUMPHREYS & CO., 562 Broadway, Sole proprietors and manufacturers.
+May 8,-'60, 1y.